 The draft ECC Report 191 [21] studies on the impact from MFCN into PMSE in 1785-1805 MHz lead to the conclusion that analogue audio PMSE is more sensitive to interference from MFCN than MFCN is sensitive to interference from audio PMSE.
 As such, it is expected that audio PMSE systems would become unable to operate on an interference-free basis before being in a situation where they would cause interference to MFCN in adjacent bands.

-At this stage there are no available studies concerning the impact of MFCN into digital audio PMSE.
-From the results of the studies available for the situation in the band 821-832 MHz it is reasonable to expect that a similar situation will occur in the band 1785-1805 MHz leading to some limitation on the types of audio PMSE applications that can be used in this band.
-Further information with regard to the usage of the band 1785-1805 MHz by PMSE applications will be provided in the Report B of CEPT in response to this EC Mandate on PMSE.
+At this stage there are no available studies concerning the impact of MFCN into digital audio PMSE.Further studies will be performed to determine the usability of 1800 MHz band for PMSE, taking into account the impact of MFCN and the performance of current MFCN (e.g. considering the effect of the duplex filter) and PMSE equipment.

 The probability of interference from MFCN into PMSE depends on the usage scenario.